ronaldcotton/ExoSkeleton/README.md

 ```

-### Why it's awesome
+### What makes ExoSkeleton Great

 The original Skeleton html template is lightweight and simple.
 It styles only raw HTML elements (with a few exceptions) and provides a responsive grid.
 Nothing more.

-Exoskeleton aims to update and add features to skeleton:
+ExoSkeleton aims to update and add features to the great skeleton template:
 - Updated normalize.css
 - Updated favicons